eksctl-io/eksctl/CONTRIBUTING.md

 changes and give you feedback as soon as possible.
 We also encourage people to post links to their PRs in slack to get more eyes on the work.

-We recommend that you regularly rebase from master of the original repo to keep your branch up to date.
+We recommend that you regularly rebase from `main` of the original repo to keep your branch up to date.

 Please ensure that `Allow edits and access to secrets by maintainers` is checked.